-We co-founded Nomad Health to address the $15B temporary medical staffing market, which in the past has been dominated by small, regional, agencies that are inefficient and have existed for decades.
-The idea for Nomad health came to light after Kevin Ryan did a speech at Yale, when a doctor approached him from the audience to share a pain point he’d been experiencing around sourcing talent for his hospital in New Haven.
-Finding talent has historically been an enormous source of expense and inefficiency in the health industry for both hospitals, with nearly all health institutions nationwide needing assistance in the form of temporary staff at some point every year.
+We co-founded Nomad Health to address the $15B temporary medical staffing market, which in the past has been dominated by small, regional agencies that are inefficient and have existed for decades.
+The idea for Nomad Health came to light after Kevin Ryan made a speech at Yale, when a doctor approached him from the audience to share a pain point he’d been experiencing around sourcing talent for his hospital in New Haven.
+Finding talent has historically been an enormous source of expense and inefficiency in the healthcare industry, with nearly all health institutions nationwide needing assistance in the form of temporary staff at some point every year.